ramomar1992/BusMall/README.md

 This will help the BusMall startup to determine which products will appear in their proshoures which are going to be available in city buses.

-Created by: Omar Ramadan
+Created by: Omar Ramadan.

-Inst: Samer Allaham
+Inst: Samer Allaham.

-TA: ahya Abu Khalil
+TA: ahya Abu Khalil.